ghostnetic/blocklist-generator-extension/README.md

 - hBlock https://hblock.molinero.dev/hosts_adblock.txt
 - NoTrack Tracker Blocklist: https://gitlab.com/quidsup/notrack-blocklists/-/raw/master/trackers.hosts

-You can select any combination of these filter lists or add your own host files to generate a custom filter.
+You can select any combination of these filter lists or add your own host files or blocklists to generate a custom filter.

 ## Installation